Squarespace/less-compiler/roadmap/core.md

         ...
     }

-Custom units.
- * Requires reworking the enum units into classes.

 When Javascript support is disabled, parse the values as opaque strings and emit a warning.
 Filter them from the output.